K12-Analytics-Engineering/dagster/docs/nwea_map.md

 # NWEA MAP API to Ed-Fi API
-This Dagster job extracts assessment data from the NWEA MAP API and sends it to a target Ed-Fi API.
+This Dagster job gets assessment data from the NWEA MAP API and sends it to a target Ed-Fi API.

 ELT, as opposed to ETL, moves the transformation step in a data workflow to the data warehouse.
 A focus is first put on extracting data and loading it in its raw state to a cloud data warehouse.
 After it has landed in the warehouse, SQL is run to transform that data to what is needed for downstream needs such as analytics.